awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-organize.md

 aws ssm get-parameters-by-path --path /Dev/Web/IIS
 ```

-To view decrypted SecureString parameters in a hierarchy, you specify the path and the `--with-decryption` parameter, as shown in the following example\.
+To view decrypted secure string parameters in a hierarchy, you specify the path and the `--with-decryption` parameter, as shown in the following example\.

 ```
 aws ssm get-parameters-by-path --path /Prod/ERP/SAP --with-decryption